User Guide Cancel

 1. Select Edit > Preferences > Media (Windows) or Premiere Pro > Preferences > Media (macOS).

-Select Use Media Source for Timecode to show the timecode from the media source.
+Select the option Use Media Source for Timecode to display the timecode as it is in the original media source.

 2. In the Timecode menu, choose one of the following: